Updated March 31, 2026

 - Businesses with 1+ employees in New Jersey generally need workers' compensation coverage; sole proprietors and partners are listed as exemptions.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office-based translation agencies in places like Trenton, Newark, and Jersey City.
+- Most commercial leases in New Jersey require proof of general liability coverage, which can affect office-based translation agencies in places like Trenton, Newark, and Jersey City.

 - Coverage terms may need to align with client contract requirements, including professional liability insurance for translators, general liability, and cyber liability for file-handling work.